satyamkr01/MovieSphere/README.md

 - **Coil** - Coil is an image-loading library for Android.

 ## How It Works
 1. **Home Screen**: The app starts with an automatic sliding banner featuring the latest movies.
-Below that, it shows a genres listing, followed by multiple movie sections like "Now Playing", "Popular Movies", "Discover", and "Upcoming Movies".
+Below that, it shows a genre listing, followed by multiple movie sections like "Now Playing", "Popular Movies", "Discover", and "Upcoming Movies".
 2. **Genres Listing**: Each genre features a scrollable list of movies displayed using **LazyColumn** and **Paging3** for seamless pagination.
 3. **Movie Details**: Click on a movie to see details like its name, description, language, rating, and more.
 4. **Search**: Use the search option to find any movie directly from the server.